TitusKCoder/HourApp/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Hello, welcome to Hour!
 A Social media site where users can create an account and  connect with people and discuss topics through real-time.
-The app will be built with React, GraphQL, Express, Apollo Server, MongoDB, Mongoose ODM, Bcrypt, websockets
+The app will be built with React, GraphQL, Express, Apollo Server, MongoDB, Mongoose ODM, Bcrypt, and Websockets.

 ## Deploy link